Bullawarra: History

 On 17 April 2020 the Queensland Government reorganised the nine localities in the Shire of Bulloo, resulting in six localities.
 This included discontinuing the locality of Bullawarra by absorbing most of its land into Thargomindah except for a small portion in the south of Bullawarra which was absorbed into Bulloo Downs.

 Education

 There were no schools in Bullawarra.
-The nearest public primary school was in Thargomindah State School and the nearest public secondary school was Cunnamulla P-12 State School.
+The nearest government primary school was Thargomindah State School and the nearest government secondary school was Cunnamulla P-12 State School.